Testicular receptor 2

-The testicular receptor 2 (TR2) also known as NR2C1 (nuclear receptor subfamily 2, group C, member 1) is protein that in humans is encoded by the NR2C1 gene.
-TR2 is a member of the nuclear receptor family of transcription factors.
+The testicular receptor 2 (TR2) also known as NR2C1 (nuclear receptor subfamily 2, group C, member 1) is a protein that in humans is encoded by the NR2C1 gene.
+TR2 is a member of the nuclear receptor family of transcription factors, and is currently considered an orphan receptor.
+TR2 combines with 3 other transcription factors, testicular receptor 4, DNMT1, and KDM1A, to form the so called DRED complex (direct repeat erythroid determinant).
+This complex acts a repressor that regulates globin protein expression in the production of red blood cells, and in particular is involved in the transition from fetal to adult expression patterns.

 Interactions

 Testicular receptor 2 has been shown to interact with: